beerbear4369/design-to-reality-94/memory-bank/activeContext.md

 ## Current Focus

-We are transitioning from UI implementation to core functionality development for the Kuku Coach application.
+We are currently focused on improving the visual components and implementing the voice interaction logic for the Kuku Coach application.
 The immediate focus is on:

-1. Implementing the Core Voice Interaction Logic (Phase 4 of the Development Plan)
+1. Enhancing the visual design of the voice visualization component
-2. Creating a mock backend service that mirrors the proposed microservices architecture
+2. Implementing the mock backend services for audio processing and session management
-3. Establishing real-time audio processing and visualization
+3. Establishing real-time audio recording and playback
-4. Implementing the complete conversation flow with proper state management
+4. Creating the complete conversation flow with proper state management
 5. Adding typed response animation and "thinking" state indicators

 ## Recent Changes

-- Implemented all three main page components:
-  - StartSessionPage: Landing page with "Start Session" button
-  - ActiveSessionPage: Main interaction screen with voice visualization
-  - SessionSummaryPage: Post-session summary with rating feature
 - Enhanced the voice visualization component:
   - Added a fourth waveform with asymmetric peaks for more visual interest
   - Made the waveform more dynamic with higher amplitudes
   - Improved visibility with larger mask area and adjusted animation speeds
   - Fixed cropping issues with the wave peaks
+  - Started replacing the visualization background with an image component
-- Completely styled the SessionSummaryPage to match the Figma design
+  - Added detailed comments to explain the component's functionality
+- Refactored the AIMessage component with improved styling using glass effect
+- Updated the RecordingButton component with consistent sizing between states
+- Created initial structures for the mock backend services:
+  - API services for conversation and audio handling
+  - WebSocket service for real-time communication
+  - Storage service for persisting conversations

 ## Current Decisions